garbageplanet/frontend/README.md

 ### TODO
 - [ ] build all sidebar views from templates
 - [ ] finalize the edit system (build the forms from templates)
-- [ ] build the cleaned, join, play and confirm functions with a prototype
-- [ ] add L.Routing.Machine plugin and build routing system between selected markers
 - [ ] allow drawing shapes on mobile but hide the sidebar on draw:start and show it on draw:created

 #### Upgrade